-Companies that establish mitigation banks in North Carolina work with EEP by selling compensatory-mitigation credits to the program.
-EEP purchases credits from banks through two mechanisms: 1) RFP to purchase Mitigation Bank Credits, and 2) waiver of competition.
-EEP has established a new proposal to increase opportunities to purchase credits from established mitigation banks.
+Companies that establish mitigation banks in North Carolina work with DMS by selling compensatory-mitigation credits to the program.
+DMS purchases credits from banks through two mechanisms: 1) RFP to purchase Mitigation Bank Credits, and 2) waiver of competition.
+DMS has established a new proposal to increase opportunities to purchase credits from established mitigation banks.

 Waiver of Competition

 The waiver of competition may be used when there are relatively small quantities of need to meet its compliance issues, and when it is both ecologically and fiscally beneficial to the state.
 Under such a system, DMS must justify and secure permission from the NCDENR Purchase and Services Division.
 This process has been used on an infrequent basis, and where only one bank has credits of need in the appropriate service area.